 VegNews.vegetarianchili.traderjoesTrader Joe’s

-Back in the 19th century, chili was likely made with beef, chili peppers, and seasoning, but recipes varied from state to state—and that’s still the case today.
-In Texas, chilis are often made with chunks of beef and red chili peppers, while in New Mexico, the dish is often made with green Hatch chiles.
-In states like Ohio and Michigan, chili is often cooked with ground beef, tomatoes, and beans.
+In the 19th century, chili was most commonly made with beef, chili peppers, and a blend of spices, though recipes varied by region—a trend that continues today.
+In Texas, chili is often prepared with chunks of beef and red chili peppers, following the traditional “chili con carne” style, which typically excludes beans.
+In New Mexico, chili frequently features green Hatch chiles, giving it a distinct flavor.
+Meanwhile, in states like Ohio and Michigan, chili is often made with ground beef, tomatoes, and beans, reflecting a more Midwestern approach.

 Is chili good for you?